The Oaks Way Centre provides preventative care services for the elderly in the local community.

 - Food Hygiene Procedure

 The Oaks Way Seniors Centre was formally opened in 1968 as the South Carshalton Day Centre by Wallington & Carshalton Round Table after a number of years of fundraising by them including the proceeds of their annual Fireworks display in Carshalton Park.

 The Charity” South Carshalton Day Centre” was established under the stewardship of a number of voluntary organisations within the Borough providing services to local elderly clients on a daily basis including lunch, refreshments and recreational facilities.

 Volunteers were led by managers Mrs Edith Rann MBE and Mrs Jean Bartlett until 2000 when they retired and a succession of professional Managers followed.
 Transport was provided by Carshalton Association For the Elderly (CAFE) until a couple of years ago when Sutton Community Transport took over the contract.

-The Centre has gone from strength to strength over the past 46 years with the original premises having been extended to its present size.
-It is managed by a team of 3 people who oversee a number of volunteers, under a services contract awarded by the Borough of Sutton in 2013 to the Charity.
+The Centre has gone from strength to strength over the past 50 years with the original premises having been extended to its present size.
+It is managed by a team of 3 people who oversee a number of volunteers.